Srivatsa Ramaswami: Life

 He is a registered yoga teacher with the Yoga Alliance.

 He is married to the gynaecologist Dr. Uma Ramaswami.

 Opinion of Krishnamacharya's methods

-The yoga scholar Mark Singleton notes that Ramaswami asked Krishnamacharya where he could obtain the supposedly ancient text Yoga Rahasya that Krishnamacharya constantly cited in his teaching, alongside other supposedly lost texts like the Yoga Kurunta.
-Krishnamacharya reportedly told Ramaswami "with a chuckle" to go and look in the Tanjore library, which stated that the text did not exist.
-Ramaswami concluded from this, and from the continual changes in the supposed text, that it was Krishnamacharya's invention.

 Singleton notes also that Krishnamacharya told Ramaswami that the "dynamic sequencing" (vriddhi or shrushtimkri) of yoga postures (asanas) was "the method of practice for youngsters", especially for groups, and suggests that this may have been the origin of the vinyasa style of yoga taken up by another of Krishnamacharya's pupils, Pattabhi Jois.